swetabehera/chat_app/README.md

 # Chat-Tastic (Chat App)

-A full-stack web app that enables realtime chat feature for the users along with creation of separate chat rooms.
+A full-stack web app that enables realtime chat feature for the users along with creation of usernames, separate chat rooms and sending/receiving messages.
 It is built as a part of learning TypeScript concepts

 ## Features :
 - Create usernames to chat